How To Fall Asleep Fast

 A 2017 study by chronobiology researchers at the Groningen Institute for Evolutionary Life Sciences of the University of Groningen found that exposure to sunlight causes people to sleep more deeply the following night.
 The study also found that the earlier in the day people are exposed to bright sunlight, the earlier they will fall asleep in the evening.

 Experiencing difficulty in falling asleep can be frustrating, however, there is no need to get anxious or stressed as this will only exacerbate the problem.
-Instead, try practicing some of the techniques on how to fall asleep in this article, and insomnia should soon be a problem of the past.
+Instead, try practicing some of the techniques above, and insomnia should soon be a problem of the past.

 Copyright © 2024 SEFFSAID All Rights Reserved.
 All articles are Registered with SafeCreative Copyright Registry.